 Port 25 is blocked for outbound connections.

-Sometime internet service providers (ISP) can restrict outbound/inbound connections on port 25 due to security reasons.
-Also, Google Cloud platform has such port blocked as a default and services like G Suite should be used to send mail.
+Sometimes internet service providers (ISP) can restrict or limit outbound/inbound connections on port 25 due to security reasons.
+Also, Google Cloud platform has such port blocked by default and services like G Suite should be used to send mail.

 Note: Networking tasks and the local firewall configuration are the activities that should be handled by Plesk server administrator, as Plesk is a part of the server infrastructure and relays on local network settings.